Colobot: Legacy

 Epsitec released the games' source code in March 2012 under GNU GPL-3.0-or-later after being contacted by the Polish game enthusiast community PPC.

 ICC & TerranovaTeam (formerly PPC) was given the source code by Epsitec under the GPL-3.0-or-later license.
 TerranovaTeam is in the process of updating the game, titled Colobot: Gold Edition.

 Similar games

-CeeBot, also made by Epsitec, is a very similar series of games spanning four titles:
+CeeBot, also made by Epsitec, is a similar series of games that spans four titles: